DXsmiley/mathbot/mathbot/help/calculator_history.md

 However, on servers *owned by Patrons* or in DMs *with Patrons*, the bot will remember values and functions for a much longer period of time.

-To check the status of the calculator's history, run `=calchistory`.
+To check the status of the calculator's history, run `=calc-history`.
 Remember that only commands which changed the *state* of the calculator are remembered.
 Simple commands such as `1 + 3` or `sin(4)` are not retained.

 ## Memory Clearance